DARE the Extreme: Revisiting Delta-Parameter Pruning For Fine-Tuned Models: Algorithms

 \subsection{Adjusting the rescaling factor}

-\textbf{Motivation.} Recall from Thm.~\ref{the:dare} as $p$ increases, the absolute difference in outputs $|\hdiffi|$ grows at a rate of $\order{(1-p)^{-\frac{1}{2}}}$.
+\textbf{Motivation.} Recall from Thm.~\ref{the:dare} as $p$ increases, the absolute difference in outputs $|\hdiffi|$ grows at at most\footnote{The rate of growth with $p$ in the high-probability upper bound of Thm. \ref{the:dare} is tight and thus predictive of the output change taking larger values as $p$ increases; see App. \ref{sec:proof of dare}.} a rate of $\order{(1-p)^{-\frac{1}{2}}}$.
 Setting the rescaling factor to $q = 1 - p$ eliminates the mean of $\hdiffi$, but does not minimize its magnitude.
 Through empirical analysis, we demonstrate in Fig.~\ref{fig:combined} how various values of $q$ influence model outputs in terms of both mean output change (i.e., the average of $|\hdiffi|$ across all last-layer neurons) in Fig.~\ref{fig:out}, and, test performance in Fig.~\ref{fig:bestq} across different datasets.
 For 99\% pruning rate ($1-p = 0.01$) we observe these quantities over a range of $q$ values from $0.005$ to $0.04$.
 The results depicted in Fig.~\ref{fig:out} for mean output change, indicate a convex-like trend, with minimum points (marked with asterisks) achieved at $q$ values higher than the vanilla $1-p$.
 E.g., the optimal $q$ for COLA and SST2 is $\approx0.018$ and $0.033$, respectively.
 Recall now that in our analysis, the amount of change in output activations is used as a proxy for test performance: smaller mean output change corresponds to better performance.
 Fig.~\ref{fig:bestq} validates this: the test-performance curves show a concave-like shape, with the peak performance also occurring at $q>1-p$ and numerically consistent with the values of that minimize the mean absolute output change.

 \textbf{Drop and rescale with $1/q$ (\DARq).} Motivated by these observations, we propose two variants of \DARq: tuning based on (1) maximizing performance on a labeled validation set, and (2) minimizing mean output change over unlabeled data. \\ $\bullet$~\emph{\DARq with labeled validation data $(1/q_v)$}: We use a validation dataset \(\{x_v, y_v\} \in \mathcal{V}\) to determine the best rescaling factor \(1/q_v\) that maximizes test performance (eqv. minimizes test error) on the validation set.
 Specifically, we select $q_v=\arg\min_q \mathbb{P}_{\mathcal{V}}(f_q(x_v) \neq y_v)$, where \(f_q\) represents the pruned model rescaled by \(1/q\).
 We then randomly drop a faction $p$ of the model DPs and rescale those that are not dropped with $1/q_v$.
 Further details can be found in Algorithm~\ref{alg:emp} (1) in the Appendix. \\ $\bullet$~\emph{\DARq with unlabeled data $(1/q_e)$}: This method selects $q$ by optimizing an unsupervised objective measuring the mean output difference $|\hdiffi|$ across all last-layer neurons of the model.
 This approach is based on the observation in Fig. \ref{fig:combined} that mean output difference is as an effective unsupervised proxy for test performance.
 The key advantage of this method over $q_v$ is that it does \emph{not} require labeled data.
 Specifically, in our implementations, selecting $q_e$ involves running inference on a single fixed batch of data (with texts from either the training data or any other natural dataset) using both the pruned and original models.
 Refer to Algorithm~\ref{alg:emp} in the Appendix for further details.